Kong/kongponents/docs/contributing/getting-started.md

 ### Add the doc file to the sidebar

-Although the CLI will create a file in the docs directory, it does not add it to the sidebar config.
+Although the CLI will create a file in the docs directory, the new doc file **is not automatically added to the docs sidebar config**.

 Add the component to the desired location in the sidebar